Capillary acquires US-based Brierley+Partners Read more >

 Someone needs a 6-loaves pack of gluten-free bread, and someone else needs a multi-grain, full-size pack of chemical-free and preservative-free home-made bread.
 When it comes to grocery, there could be as many SKUs for practically the same item as the number of consumers, simply because when it comes to food, everyone likes to have it their way.

-By focusing on storage and click-and-collect functionality, Dark Stores can optimize SKU management in many ways.
+By focusing on storage and click-and-collect functionality, dark stores can optimize SKU management in many ways.
 One, they save real-estate costs by steering clear of high traffic zones in the towns.
 Two, they can cater to multiple online grocery stores at once, so real-estate costs get shared.
 Three, they also save space because they do not have to bother about the shopping experience and display or in-store advertising.
-Thus, dark stores can accommodate much more variety per item at a much lesser space cost.
-What’s more, the scope for better SKU management increases fulfillment accuracy and reduces mix-ups, which are otherwise commonplace in the delivery of groceries ordered online.

 • ·The Perishability Challenge

 There’s yogurt, there are pulses, and there’s the fresh spinach, all within the same order.
 Grocery involves items with all kinds of expiry windows.
 And they are all to be delivered together in their ideal states.
 Crackers mustn’t crack, liquids mustn’t spill, and what’s airtight must remain so.
-It is not easy to achieve this at scale.
-Unless there are dedicated places and processes designed to serve this very purpose – to retain item freshness not just for the duration of its storage but also till it reaches the consumer’s plate!
-That means fulfilling online grocery orders is not as simple as picking the item off the shelf (if it exists in stock that is!) and dropping it into the cart to be delivered whenever.

 Dark stores come to rescue by dedicating the much-needed time, space, and visibility for stock managers and pickers to manage order fulfillment while maintaining desired freshness levels for all items in the order.
-Brands will also need to invest in omnichannel ecommerce solutions that support hyperlocal capabilities like geo-fencing and localization.
+Brands will also need to invest in omnichannel solutions that support hyperlocal capabilities like geo-fencing and localization.

 • The Fulfilment Window Challenge

-Online grocery shoppers do not think beyond a few days.
-Orders happen not so much in foresight, as out of emergency.
-And delivery is expected the same day, at the most the very next day – adding to the speed challenge.
 Consider a situation where online orders may flood in at midnight, and delivery may be expected in time for the next day’s breakfast preparation, i.e., in the wee hours of the morning.
 Quite obviously, the brick-and-mortar grocery retailers are a bad site for the fulfillment of such an order.
 Hence, another grocery eCommerce challenge, that dark stores can address much better.

-By addressing such challenges specific to grocery eCommerce, dark stores promise multiple benefits for the online storer as well as for the end consumers:
+By addressing such challenges specific to grocery ecommerce, dark stores promise multiple benefits for the online storer as well as for the end consumers:

-Easier to serve larger areas: Dark stores can serve multiple locations with high order density, unlike grocery retail stores, which come with space and volume limitations.
+Dark stores can serve multiple locations with high order density, unlike grocery retail stores, which come with space and volume limitations.

-Greater product availability: Being dedicated to online order fulfillment, dark stores offer better visibility into stock availability and help e-tailers plan smarter.
+Being dedicated to online order fulfillment, dark stores offer better visibility into stock availability and help e-tailers plan smarter.

-Reduced cost of operations: Real-time visibility, space and time optimization, and efficient supply chain together make dark stores a much wiser choice from a financial angle, considering the volatility in the grocery market.
+Real-time visibility, space and time optimization, and efficient supply chain together make dark stores a much wiser choice from a financial angle, considering the volatility in the grocery market.

-Better customer service: Whether it is 24×7 order fulfillment, picking accuracy, or living up to the quality promise, dark stores are in a much better position to make it possible.
+Whether it is 24×7 order fulfillment, picking accuracy, or living up to the quality promise, dark stores are in a much better position to make it possible.

-Future of Grocery eCommerce
+Future Of Grocery Ecommerce

 Dominic Machado